Looking to make your home a little smarter?

 Download a free home monitoring app.
 How does a completely free smart home project sound?
-Manything (Monitor Anything) and Perch are two free apps that can turn a tablet or old phone into a security camera.
+Manything (Monitor Anything) is a free app that can turn a tablet or old phone into a security camera.
 You can even set up motion alerts and detection zones to get notified when movement happens in a certain area.
-They are both completely free, with optional upgrade plans for cloud storage and phone stands to hold the device in place.
+It’s completely free, with optional upgrade plans for cloud storage and phone stands to hold the device in place.

 Monitor air quality and security in your home with one device.
 All-in-one home monitoring devices like Canary do much more than just monitor movement.
 Canary uses HomeHealth to check for gasses in the air.
 Piper monitors humidity and temperature.
 Both have 90+ decibel sirens to scare off any intruders.

 Automate your alarm so it arms when you walk out the door.
 Scout home security system, which monitors doors and windows and you can easily self-install, works with IFTTT can automatically arm when you leave for work.
 Canary also automatically arms when you leave and disarms when you arrive home.

 Receive motion alerts.
 You can’t stare at your security camera all day.
 That’s why setting up motion alerts is critical.
 Whether you’re making sure your teenager isn’t ditching class, or keeping an eye out for intruders, you can receive a variety of alerts including email, phone calls, notifications, and anything else you can think of.
 Even some of the cheapest security cameras have motion alerts, but you can compare all your camera options here to find the best one for your budget.

 Ditch your keys for keyless door entry.
 With August smart locks, you don’t need to fumble through your bag to find keys to unlock your front door.
 The smart lock replaces your current deadbolt and gives you complete control over who has access and for how long.
 It also can unlock when you walk up to the door for super easy, yet secure entry.